Effects conditional on post-treatment events generated by independent mechanisms: Independent mechanisms for adherence

 \section{Independent mechanisms for adherence}

-Following up on the topic of smoking during pregnancy, consider an RCT including pregnant women who want to stop smoking.
+Consider an RCT including pregnant women who want to stop smoking.
 This example is inspired by the RCT conducted by Hajek et al.\cite{hajek2022electronic}.
 Women were randomly assigned to e-cigarettes ($A=0$) or nicotine replacement therapy (NRT, $A=1$).
 In the e-cigarettes arm, participants were sent e-cigarette starter kits, offered an 8-week supply, and encouraged to tailor the e-cigarette use to their needs\cite{hajek2022electronic}.
 In the NRT arm, participants were sent a 2-week nicotine patches supply, offered an 8-week supply, and encouraged to also use other NRT products if needed\cite{hajek2022electronic}.
+The participants received behavioral support through phone calls in both arms.
 Here, we consider self-reported abstinence at 4 weeks as the outcome of interest $Y$, which was one of the secondary outcomes in the original study\cite{hajek2022electronic}.
 The authors found a negative effect of being randomized to NRT compared to e-cigarettes on $Y$ ($10.7\%$ versus $15.6\%$\cite{hajek2022electronic}).
 Let $D$ indicate whether a participant deviated from the assigned treatment ($D=1$) or adhered with the assigned treatment ($D=0$) for the first 4 weeks.
 Adherence was lower in the NRT arm compared to the e-cigarettes arm.
 At 4 weeks, $39.9\%$ of participants in the e-cigarettes arm and $22.5\%$ in the NRT arm were currently using the allocated product\cite{hajek2022electronic}.
 E-cigarettes and NRT have very different adverse reactions.
-NRT's adverse reactions were primarily skin irritation and nausea; while e-cigarettes's adverse reactions were primarily throat irritation and cough\cite{hajek2022electronic}.
+NRT's adverse reactions were primarily skin irritation and nausea; while e-cigarettes' adverse reactions were primarily throat irritation and cough\cite{hajek2022electronic}.
 Importantly, an inclusion criterion for the study was to be willing to use either NRT or e-cigarettes (``no strong preference''\cite{hajek2022electronic}), and agreeing to use only the allocated stop-smoking product (and not the other) for at least the first 4 weeks\cite{hajek2022electronic}.
 Given the lack of preference and the commitment, it seems plausible that the difference in adherence between the arms was only due to the occurrence of events perceived as side effects from the allocated product, or fear of side effects.
 We indicate with $D_A$ non-adherence in the first 4 weeks due to these reasons.
 In line with our argument, more participants interrupted product use due to adverse reactions attributable to the product in the NRT arm\cite{hajek2022electronic}.
 We assume that $D_A$ is independent of other unmeasured causes of non-adherence or abstinence at 4 weeks.
-This is plausible if, for example, strong side effects appear after first uses and their appearance depends only on some predisposition (e.g., skin sensitivity) that is not related to other personal characteristics.
+This can be plausible if, for example, strong side effects appear after first uses and their appearance depends only on some predisposition (e.g., skin sensitivity) that is not related to other personal characteristics.
 In this story, our Assumptions \ref{ass:swig_augmented}, \ref{ass:positivity} and \ref{ass:D_Asufficient_po} are plausible.